Acuity AI Advisory

 Service

-The EU AI Act's AI literacy obligation applies to every employer using AI — including anyone using Teams, Copilot, ChatGPT, or AI recruitment and scheduling tools.
+The obligation applies to every employer using AI — including anyone using Teams, Copilot, ChatGPT, or AI recruitment and scheduling tools.
 Acuity helps you assess your exposure, design a proportionate programme, and document compliance.
 In weeks, not months.

 What Article 4 actually requires

-Article 4 of the EU AI Act imposes a straightforward but deceptively demanding obligation: organisations that deploy or use AI systems must ensure their staff have a “sufficient level of AI literacy” — proportionate to their role and the risks involved.
+Article 4 of the EU AI Act imposes a straightforward but deceptively demanding obligation: organisations that deploy or use AI systems must support the development of a sufficient level of AI literacy among their staff — proportionate to their role and the risks involved.
+(The original text said “ensure”; the May 2026 Digital Omnibus agreement softened the wording to “support the development of” — a real change in standard, but not a repeal.)

 The scope is broader than most employers realise.
 If your organisation uses Microsoft Teams with Copilot features, ChatGPT, AI-assisted recruitment or scheduling software, automated customer communications, or any tool where AI shapes decisions, Article 4 applies.
 The law does not distinguish between purpose-built AI products and AI features embedded in mainstream enterprise software.